landlab/landlab/docs/model_grid_no_tutorials.rst

 ``RadialModelGrid``       ``VoronoiDelaunayGrid``   concentric           Voronoi polygons
 =======================   =======================   ==================   ================

+:class:`~landlab.grid.raster.RasterModelGrid` gives a regular (square) grid, initialized with *number_of_node_rows*, *number_of_node_columns*, and a *spacing*.
-In a *VoronoiDelaunay* grid, a set of node coordinates is given as an initial condition.
+In a :class:`~landlab.grid.voronoi.VoronoiDelaunayGrid`, a set of node coordinates is given as an initial condition.
 Landlab then forms a Delaunay triangulation, so that the links between nodes are the edges of the triangles, and the cells are Voronoi polygons.
-A *HexModelGrid* is a special type of *VoronoiDelaunay* grid in which the Voronoi cells happen to be regular hexagons.
+A :class:`~landlab.grid.hex.HexModelGrid` is a special type of VoronoiDelaunayGrid in which the Voronoi cells happen to be regular hexagons.
-In a *RadialModelGrid*, nodes are created in concentric circles and then connected to form a Delaunay triangulation (again with Voronoi polygons as cells).
+In a :class:`~landlab.grid.radial.RadialModelGrid`, nodes are created in concentric circles and then connected to form a Delaunay triangulation (again with Voronoi polygons as cells).
-The next example illustrates the use of a  *RadialModelGrid*.
+..
+The next example illustrates the use of a RadialModelGrid.

 Importing a DEM
 ===============

-Landlab offers the methods **read_esri_ascii** and **read_netcdf** to allow ingestion of existing digital elevation models as raster grids.
+Landlab offers the methods :func:`~landlab.io.esri_ascii.read_esri_ascii` and :func:`~landlab.io.netcdf.read_netcdf` to allow ingestion of existing digital elevation models as raster grids.

 **read_esri_ascii** allows import of an ARCmap formatted ascii file (.asc or .txt)